 Traditional bonsai are outdoor plants from certain climatic zones trained to be indoors.
-These are woody plants from the Mediterranean region, the subtropics and also the tropics.
+These are woody plants from the Mediterranean region, the subtropics and the tropics.
 They are regarded as regular pot plants and do quite well in our homes.
 Let’s take a look at the basic care of bonsais.

 Information on Bonsai Care